 I had heard great praises of another lobster-roll shack in Georgetown, a village south of popular beautiful Boothbay Harbor.
 A few days later while driving on U.S. 1, the road that links all the towns and villages along coastal Maine, I turned eastward on Rt.
 127 towards Georgetown.

 It was a pretty drive across the rolling hills of coastal Maine, although longer than I expected.
 Also, I had no idea where I was going after I passed a few forks in the road that weren’t sign-posted.
 I decided just to keep driving in the direction of the ocean and soon came to the Five Islands Lobster.
 It’s on a little promontory of rock in Sheepscot Bay.

 It was a delicious roll, which along with the scenery made the drive well worth it.
-I sought out the owner, Keith Longbottom, and asked why some people consider his rolls to be the best in Maine.
+I also sought out the owner, Keith Longbottom, and asked why some people consider his rolls to be the best in Maine.

 “It’s because of the freshness,” he told me.
 “We take the lobsters from the boats right here and put them into a holding tank through which we pump the seawater from the bay.
 Then we cook them in a 50 gallon pot of fresh seawater and serve them with just a pinch of mayonnaise.”
 Five Islands Lobster rolls were delicious, even better than my memories of my first taste of fresh Maine lobster in Bar Harbor 40 years ago.